NOTE 3: MATERIAL ACCOUNTING POLICIES

 II) Financial liabilities - Initial recognition and measurement:

 Financial liabilities are subsequently carried at amortized cost using the effective interest method.
-For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate at their fair value due to the short maturity of these instruments.
+For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate at their fair value due to the short maturity ofthese instruments.

 Financial Liabilities - Derecognition:

-terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of profit and loss.
+A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
+When an existing financial liability is replaced by another, from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
+The difference in the respective carrying amounts is recognized in the statement of profit and loss.

-III) Derivative Instruments
+Ill) Derivative Instruments

 The Company holds derivative financial instruments such as foreign exchange forward contract to mitigate the risk of changes in exchange rates on foreign currency exposures.
 The counter party for such contracts is generally a bank.